linehanMatt/tmp-content/blog/touchless-pii-hasher.md

 tags: []
 authorSlug: 'seth-shapiro'
 ---
-#### Narrative’s Touchless PII Hasher lets you quickly and securely transform email addresses into privacy-compliant, sharable identifiers.
+#### Narrative’s Touchless PII Hasher lets you quickly and securely transform email addresses into privacy-compliant, sharable identifiers

 Email addresses have become the gold standard for how organizations share customer data.
 They’re ubiquitous, persistent, and promise to be around for a long time.
 But they’re also considered personally identifiable information (PII), which means they need to stay private and secure.